Security builder & leader

 Applications running on web servers can be attacked in many ways.
 One of the approaches involves using the web browser of the victim as a gateway for the attack.
 Such attacks include the following tactics:

 By channeling attacks through the victim’s browser, the attacker often has the ability to take actions in the context of the victim’s session with the target web application.
 This allows the attacker to interact with the application under the victim’s privileges.
+Many of the vulnerabilities exploited by the attacks outlined above need to be fixed by the developers of the web applications, which aren’t under the direct control of the victims.
+However browser users can take some mitigation measures.

 Modern web browser are starting to include mechanisms for resisting attacks outlined above.
 For instance, Internet Explorer 8 includes anti-XSS, anti-CSRF and anti-clickjacking features.
 Google Chrome offers some protective capabilities of this manner as well.
 Users of Firefox can mitigate the risks of CSRF, XSS and other attack on web applications by using the NoScript extension.